biocatiit/website/content/scihi/2004_myosin.rst

         peak, decreases; then R increases as the myosin heads detach and return to their original axial position.

-        The recovery of R occurs at ~6 nm with 0.75 T0 and at ~11 nm with 0.25 T0, showing that the axial motion that drives filament sliding is smaller at high loads.
+        The recovery of R occurs at ~6 nm with 0.75 T\ :sub:`0` and at ~11 nm with 0.25 T\ :sub:`0`, showing that the axial motion that drives filament sliding is smaller at high loads.

         These observations help explain the efficiency of muscle fibers at the molecular level.

-        *— Elise LeQuire*

         See: M. Reconditi, M. Linari, L. Lucii, A. Stewart, Y.-B. Sun, P.
         Boesecke, T. Narayanan, R.F.
 Fischetti, T. Irving, G. Piazzesi, M.
         Irving, V. Lombardi, "The Myosin Motor in Muscle Generates a Smaller and Slower Working Stroke at Higher Load,"" Nature 428(6982), 578 (1 April 2004).

         This work was supported by Ministero dell'Istruzione, dell'Università e della Ricerca, Telethon-945 (Italy), the National Institutes of Health